About the Bioinformatics and Computational Biology Graduate Program

 Administration of the BCB Program

 Because BCB is an interdepartmental graduate program, faculty from many departments participate in the program.
 They contribute their time and energy to mentoring students in the BCB major and to leading the program through administrative roles.
-Currently, Carolyn Lawrence, GDCB, and Iddo Friedberg, Veterinary Microbiology and Preventive Medicine, are the chair and Associate Chair of the BCB program.
+Currently, Iddo Friedberg, Veterinary Microbiology and Preventive Medicine, and Justin Walley, Plant Pathology and Microbiology are the chair and Associate Chair of the BCB program.
 More information on BCB faculty and others involved with the administration of the BCB program can be found here.

 On the move